You are creating a Live Data connection in SAP Analytics Cloud and get the following error: failed to connect to system.

 This is similar to the previous scenario.
 You can only experience this problem if:

-- CORS: you have selected authentication method None but you have not configured correctly CORS in HANA.
+- CORS: you have selected authentication method None but you have not correctly configured CORS in the HANA XS engine.

 This applies to different on-premise data sources: HANA, S/4HANA, BW, SAP Universe Live Connection, etc.

 You will need to examine the logs of your reverse proxy to understand why the connection failed.
 You still can have the same scenarios described for Direct Connection: CORS configuration and incorrect SAML SSO method.